WilliamBriscoe/cloudwatch-logs-to-s3-lambda/README.md

  * `npm install` will generate a directory `node_modules` which contains all third-party library

  * zip the content and upload to lambda function.
-EX: cd dsas-mvp; zip -r /tmp/demo.zip *
+EX:zip -r /tmp/demo.zip * or use the logstos3.zip for AWS Lambda.

- UPDATED to use environment variables:
+ * setup the following environment variables:

 S3LOGGROUP         "Cloudwatch log group"